acekreations/News-Scraper/README.md

 # Startup News Scraper

 Startup News Scraper pulls in(by scraping) all of the newest and hottest startup news from Tech Crunch.
-You can then makes notes about which startups you want to invest in!
+You can then make notes about which startups you want to invest in!

 [Live Site](https://startup-news-scraper.herokuapp.com/)